What is DIP Financing (Debtor in Possession)?

 However, for many of these distressed businesses there is still hope for accessing new financing.
 Many small business owners are not aware that they can obtain financing to turn their company around after they have declared bankruptcy.
 If they file for Chapter 11 bankruptcy protection, they may be able to take advantage of debtor in possession financing.
 DIP financing will help companies get back on track, provide restructuring support, and return to being profitable.

 DIP Financing with SouthStar

 SouthStar Capital brings a lot of experience to the table when working with DIP Financing.
 It is best for our client to come to us prior to filing for bankruptcy, so we are able to help you establish the best plan and prepare for the Chapter 11 filing.
 This also allows us to file directly behind your bankruptcy filing, to ensure the process is not delayed.
-Although coming to use before filing for bankruptcy is ideal, we are still able to help your business if you have already filed for Chapter 11 bankruptcy.
+Although coming to us before filing for bankruptcy is ideal, we may still be able to help your business if you have already filed for Chapter 11 bankruptcy.

 Factoring your company’s accounts receivables is one of the most flexible forms of DIP Financing, allowing you to obtain funding and recapitalization during the Chapter 11 bankruptcy process.
 Companies that factor their accounts receivables do not incur debt, but instead are advanced the capital they need from their outstanding invoices.
 This also helps your business re-establish its credit, so eventually you can qualify for traditional bank financing.

 - Years of DIP Financing experience and insight